Skip to main content

 3. The statutory limitation for filing a public accommodation complaint with the Commission is 180 days.

-4. To file a complaint, you should call, write, or come into the office and talk with one of the Intake Investigators.
+4. To file a complaint, you should call, write, submit an online inquiry, or come into the office and talk with one of the Intake Investigators.
 They will be able to explain what we do and help to determine if you have a basis for filing a complaint.
 The Intake Investigator will give you a Non-Employment Initial Intake Questionnaire (PDF) to complete and return.
+If you want to file a complaint online, please submit through this Non-Employment Initial Intake Questionnaire Link

 5. When the Intake Department receives your written complaint, it will be reviewed to determine jurisdiction for filing under section 90(e) of the SC Human Affairs Law and/or the Equal Enjoyment and Privileges to Public Accommodations Act.